 At the finish, stir in fresh cream and bring to a simmer – do not boil.

-Stir in freshly chopped coriander leaves, a sprinkling of freshly ground pepper for the spice-inclined and a blob of butter for the indulgence-inclined.
+Stir in freshly chopped coriander leaves, a sprinkling of freshly ground pepper for the spice-inclined and a blob of butter for the indulgence-incl for the indulgence-inclined.
 Serve hot.